6-steps to efficiently analyze your NPS program

 In such cases, it is really easy to identify the trending tag [ex.‘App Crash’ in this case] but it becomes difficult to get into the depth of the issue [ex. when does the app crash, what is the frequency of crash occurrences, what triggers it, etc].

-To understand more on this issue
+To understand more about this issue

 - Analyze if it’s been talked about on other channels as well [ex. support tickets, review platforms]